 In concert works ranging from Bach and Mozart to Mahler, Stravinsky, and Górecki, she has appeared with the Philadelphia Orchestra, the Atlanta and Houston Symphonies, and the Buffalo Philharmonic, and many others.
 She can be heard on Newport Classic, PolyGram, Vox Cum Laude, Premier, and Naxos CDs.
 Recent engagements include Handel’s Messiah with the New Jersey Philharmonic Orchestra, Mozart’s Requiem and Exsultate, jubilate with the Winter Park Bach Festival (FL), and Orff’s Carmina Burana with the Jacksonville Symphony (FL), which was recently released on the orchestra’s first-ever CD (available through the Symphony).

-A certified teacher of the Alexander Technique, Ms. Matthews is also on the voice faculty at Wellesley College (Massachusetts, USA).
+A certified teacher of the Alexander Technique, Ms. Matthews is also a former Senior member of the Performance Faculty of Wellesley College (Massachusetts, USA).
 She is listed in Who's Who in America and Who's Who in International Music.
-For more information, please visit www.wellesley.edu/Music/matthews.html or email Ms. Matthews directly at firstname.lastname@example.org (this is not a live link; please copy and paste the address into the address line of your email).
+Email Ms. Matthews directly at firstname.lastname@example.org (this is not a live link; please copy and paste the address into the address line of your email).